 - All designated corridors must be kept free of obstructions to be in keeping with fire code.
 Stairways, hallways and other common areas must be kept open and free of obstructions.
-Storage of any materials in the corridors is not permitted at any time. - Students are not permitted to alter or modify common areas in any way, including the front waiting area, student common area, and corridors. - The printer is for use with plain 8.5 x 11 office paper only.
-Do not print transparencies or other materials from this printer. - We expect reasonable usage of the printer and paper; if you need to print long documents, copies of your MFA thesis or for your GA class, please do not use the MFA printer for this purpose. - Contact the Technical Manager when paper or toner supplies are low, for assistance connecting to the printer from your computer, or to report any maintenance or technical issues.
+Storage of any materials in the corridors is not permitted at any time. - Students are not permitted to alter or modify common areas in any way, including the front waiting area, student common area, and corridors.

-- The lounge is a common space for all MFA students in the Program and should be kept clean at all times. - The front waiting area is a public space accessible to the entire community and is to be kept clean at all times.
+- Students are allowed to hang personal items on the doors of their studios and on shared bulletin boards, but are not permitted to hang items on the windows, the walls of the hallways or in the common area. - The printer is for use with plain 8.5 x 11 office paper only.
+Do not print transparencies or other materials from this printer. - We expect reasonable usage of the printer and paper; if you need to print long documents, copies of your MFA thesis or for your GA class, please do not use the MFA printer for this purpose. - Contact the Technical Manager when paper or toner supplies are low, for assistance connecting to the printer from your computer, or to report any maintenance or technical issues. - The lounge is a common space for all MFA students in the Program and should be kept clean at all times. - The front waiting area is a public space accessible to the entire community and is to be kept clean at all times.
 Do not leave personal items unattended in this space, as it is publicly accessible.
 Students using this area are responsible for cleaning up after themselves. - Do not remove furniture from the common areas.